Source: Jeffrey Epstein taken off suicide watch before death

 The Bureau of Prisons confirmed that he had been housed in the jail’s Special Housing Unit, a heavily secured part of the facility that separates high-profile inmates from the general population.
 Until recently, the same unit had been home to the Mexican drug lord Joaquin “El Chapo” Guzman, who is now serving a life sentence at the so-called Supermax prison in Colorado.

-Epstein’s death is likely to raise questions about how the Bureau of Prisons ensures the welfare of such high-profile inmates.
+Epstein’s death raises questions about how the Bureau of Prisons ensures the welfare of such high-profile inmates.
 In October, Boston gangster James “Whitey” Bulger was killed in a federal prison in West Virginia where had just been transferred.

+Nebraska Sen. Ben Sasse, a Republican member of the Senate Judiciary Committee, wrote Saturday in a scathing letter to Barr that “heads must roll” after the incident.

+“Every single person in the Justice Department — from your Main Justice headquarters staff all the way to the night-shift jailer — knew that this man was a suicide risk, and that his dark secrets couldn’t be allowed to die with him,” Sasse wrote.

 Cameron Lindsay, a former warden who ran three federal lockups, said the death represents “an unfortunate and shocking failure, if proven to be a suicide.”